jubjamie/MODSIM1-FEM/README.md

 # MODSIM1-FEM
 MODSIM Unit CW 1.
 Limited result graphs are displayed in this README for this project.
-This is a semi object oriented FEM Solver for 1D problems as specified in the assignment sheet.
-[Basic Usage as shown below.](https://github.com/jubjamie/MODSIM1-FEM#usage)
+This is a [semi object-oriented](https://github.com/jubjamie/MODSIM1-FEM#problem-structure) FEM Solver for 1D problems as specified in the assignment sheet.
+[Basic Usage as shown below.](https://github.com/jubjamie/MODSIM1-FEM#example-usage)

 ## Part 2 Parameter Plots
 The first contor plot shows how the temperature at a constant x is varied by the change in Q and TL.
 The second plot shows how the temperature profile changes as TL is increased left to right.
 Up/down is the material temperature profile.